wincenzo/regressor/README.md

-# ISTA regressor with Lasso regularization
+# ISTA regressor with ElasticNet regularization
 An implementation from scratch of Linear and Logistic Regression with elastic-net regularization, Cross Validation, Preprocessing.

 My article related to this implementation: